JakeTrock/CleanConnect/README.md

 In production, most likely, we would store the bearer key in a cookie.
 The bearer key is only valid to the server for 24 hours, so the cookie should be set accordingly.

 ## Issue board
-* re-do comments to make code more legible
-* replace post with tag in routes/tag
 * encrypt token
+* add captcha to anonymous posting to prevent spam--justin
+* add html/styling to email verification
+* add webm/mp4/webp upload to image uploader--justin

 ### future
 * add email notifications of errors